 In Eastern Europe, poppy seeds appear in everything from sweet to savory foods.
 The tiny seeds, representing coins, are a symbol of wealth and, as such, figure prominently at Christmastime and New Year's expressing hoped-for prosperity in the coming year.

 Probably the most popular pastry is poppy seed roll, also called poppy seed strudel and known variously as makowiec in Poland, mákos bejgli in Hungary, bulochki s makom in Russia, makový závin in the Czech Republic, makovník in Slovakia, aguonų vyniotinis in Lithuania, makovnjača in Croatia, and ruladă cu mac or ruladă cu nuci in Romania.
-Poppy seed roll is an indispensable dessert for the holidays, especially Christmas and Easter.
+The poppy seed roll is an indispensable dessert for the holidays, especially Christmas and Easter.

-Many Eastern Europeans grow the Oriental variety of poppy known as Papaver somniferum in their organic gardens (no pesticides or herbicides) with the specific intention of harvesting the seeds from the dried seed pod or capsule.
+Many Eastern Europeans grow the variety of poppy known as papaver somniferum in their organic gardens (no pesticides or herbicides) with the specific intention of harvesting the seeds from the dried seed pod or capsule.
 The test to know if the pod is ready is to shake it.
 If the seeds can be heard rattling around, they’re ready.